Thaumatized/Thaumatized/README.md

 C#: Lots of experience.
 Babys first language, used for games and bots and some miscellanious programs.
 Python: A whole lot of experience.
 Go to messing around language.
 My relationship with python is definitely a love-hate one.
 PHP: A lot of experience.
 Backends are way more suitable for me, this goes for PHP too.
 JavaScript: Quite a bit of experience.
-JavaScript only has a sinlge purpose.
+JavaScript only has a sinlge purpose, so take a guess what I have done with it.

 C/C++: Tried, going to use more.